-When $g$ is convex (resp. strongly convex) and $h$ is convex, \eqref{problem} is known as a composite (strongly) convex optimization problem after the work of~\cite{N13}.
-It arises widely in machine learning, signal/image processing, and statistics, typically with $g$ modeling a loss and $h$ a regularizer.
-A canonical example is the LASSO~\cite{T18}, where $g$ is the least-squares loss and $h$ is the $\ell_1$-norm regularizer, which induces sparsity for the solution.
-Constraints of the form $x\in C$ with $C$ closed and convex also fit this framework by taking $h=\iota_C$, the indicator of $C$ defined by $\iota_C(x)=0$ if $x\in C$ and $\iota_C(x)=+\infty$ otherwise.
+When $g$ is convex (respectively, strongly convex) and $h$ is convex, problem~\eqref{problem} is known as a composite convex (respectively, composite strongly convex) optimization problem, following the terminology of~\cite{N13}.
+Such problems arise widely in machine learning, signal and image processing, and statistics, typically with $g$ representing a loss function and $h$ a regularizer.
+A canonical example is the LASSO~\cite{T18}, in which $g$ is a least-squares loss and $h$ is an $\ell_1$-norm regularizer that promotes sparsity in the solution.
+Closed convex constraints of the form $x\in C$ also fit this framework by taking $h=\iota_C$, where $\iota_C$ is the indicator function of $C$, defined by $\iota_C(x)=0$ if $x\in C$ and $\iota_C(x)=+\infty$ otherwise.

-A standard approach to this problem is forward-backward splitting, dating back to~\cite{P79}, which treats $g$ and $h$ separately by taking a gradient step on $g$ followed by a proximal step on $h$.
+A standard approach to problem~\eqref{problem} is forward-backward splitting, which dates back to~\cite{P79} and treats $g$ and $h$ separately by taking a gradient step on $g$ followed by a proximal step on $h$.
 Combining this technique with Nesterov's acceleration~\cite{N83,N18b} yields the Fast Iterative Shrinkage/Thresholding Algorithm (FISTA)~\cite{BT09}.
-FISTA is now widely used for its accelerated convergence, and numerous variants have been proposed; see \cref{sec:related} for a brief overview.
-Our algorithm can be viewed as a FISTA-type scheme, and for composite strongly convex problems, our method achieves, to the best of our knowledge, the fastest known convergence rate.
+FISTA is widely used because of its accelerated convergence, and numerous variants have been proposed; see \cref{sec:related} for a brief overview.
+Our algorithm can be viewed as a FISTA-type method and, for composite strongly convex problems, achieves what is, to the best of our knowledge, the fastest known convergence rate.

-Our problem~\eqref{problem} generalizes the composite (strongly) convex problem by allowing either $g$ or $h$ to be weakly convex while requiring the overall objective $f$ to remain convex.
-It can be rewritten in the standard composite (strongly) convex form by adding $\frac{\mu_h}{2}\normm{x}$ to $g(x)$ and subtracting the same term from $h(x)$, so that $g$ becomes $(\mu_g + \mu_h)$-strongly convex and $h$ becomes convex (note that $\mu_g + \mu_h = \mu \ge 0$).
-Moreover, this $h(x) - \frac{\mu_h}{2}\normm{x}$ remains prox-friendly (see \cref{sec:experiment}).
-Consequently, existing methods for composite (strongly) convex problems apply to~\eqref{problem} via this equivalent reformulation.
+Problem~\eqref{problem} generalizes the standard composite (strongly) convex settings by allowing either $g$ or $h$ to be weakly convex while requiring the overall objective $f$ to remain convex.
+Problem~\eqref{problem} can be reformulated as a standard composite (strongly) convex problem by adding $\frac{\mu_h}{2}\normm{x}$ to $g(x)$ and subtracting the same term from $h(x)$.
+Under this reformulation, $g$ becomes $(\mu_g + \mu_h)$-convex and $h$ becomes convex; recall that $\mu_g + \mu_h = \mu \ge 0$.
+Moreover, the modified nonsmooth term $h(x) - \frac{\mu_h}{2}\normm{x}$ remains prox-friendly; see \cref{sec:experiment}.
+Consequently, existing methods for composite (strongly) convex problems can be applied to~\eqref{problem} through this equivalent reformulation.